gayverjr/pyemap/docs/install.rst

 Installation
 =========================================================
+PyeMap requires Python 3.5, 3.6, or 3.7.
+Below, we present two installation recipes which work for Linux, OSX, and Windows platforms.

 .. rubric:: Conda (recommended)

-In order to set up the pre-requisites for PyeMap, you need to install the conda_ package manager.
+The easiset way to install PyeMap is using the conda_ package manager.
 The easiest ways to get conda are through the Anaconda_ and Miniconda_ distributions.

 .. _conda: https://docs.conda.io/en/latest/